 Individual and Family Studies

 Our nationally recognized program guides students in studying how people develop and how families form with an emphasis on interpersonal relationships, cultural diversity and public policy.
 We take a cradle-to-grave approach that explores individuals across their lifespan, from birth to aging to end of life.
-Our faculty members are affiliated with numerous professional organizations, including the National Council on Family Relations, the Society for the Scientific Study of Sexuality, the American Psychological Association, the National Association for the Education of Young Children and the American Association of Marriage and Family Therapists.
+Our faculty members are actively engaged in the most influential professional organizations in child development and family studies, including the National Council on Family Relations, the National Association for the Education of Young Children, and the American Association of Marriage and Family Therapists.

 Students gain research skills and get hands-on experience through internships and field experience.
 Graduates will have a grasp of the basic theoretical and applied knowledge necessary for serving individuals and families.
 The Individual and Family Studies program is excellent preparation for professions such as family support worker, child/family advocate and case/care manager.